JoshuaKGoldberg/create-typescript-app/docs/Initialization.md

 ## Options

-You can explicitly provide some or all of the values the script would prompt for as command-line flags.
+You can explicitly provide some or all of the options the script would prompt for as command-line flags.
 See [Options.md](./Options.md).

 `pnpm run initialize` will set `--mode` to `initialize`.